 Prior to entering the health club industry, Roger worked for the Office of Economic Opportunity with Job Corp, the Small Business Administration’s Task Force on Minority Franchising, Booz, Allen & Hamilton as a management consultant.
 Prior to entering the fitness industry, Roger was Vice President of Human Services for the Columbia Association in the new town of Columbia, Maryland.
 He considers its founder, James Rouse, an important role model and mentor.

-Roger has been recognized by Ernst and Young as an Entrepreneur of the Year in the State of Maryland.
-He has served on the boards of IHRSA, the Family Life Center, Harford Community College Foundation, The Experiment in International Living, The Columbia Foundation, the Boys & Girls Club of Harford County, the Maryland Mentoring Partnership, and Big Brothers Big Sisters of the Greater Chesapeake.
+Roger and his wife Elaine have been recognized by Ernst and Young as an Entrepreneur of the Year in the State of Maryland.
+Roger has served on the boards of IHRSA, the Family Life Center, Harford Community College Foundation, The Experiment in International Living, The Columbia Foundation, the Boys & Girls Club of Harford County, the Maryland Mentoring Partnership, and Big Brothers Big Sisters of the Greater Chesapeake.

 He is a graduate of Middlebury College, holds a Masters’ degree from Columbia University, and was a Loeb Fellow at Harvard University.